 On matters of air quality, it has been an interesting year and in a few ways a bewildering one too.

 By far this year’s big story is the toll on health polluted air has taken.
 And perhaps the biggest revelation connected with this is that air pollution is now on the world’s top-10-killers list and it is moving up in rank faster than all others; a very disquieting thought.
-This fact is brought to light in several posts, such as in: “Greater urgency, resolve, cooperation needed to curb pollution;” “World air the worse for wear, but nothing that can’t be fixed;” “Air: It is what it is and what it isn’t is good;” and in “Indoor air pollution far more problematic than previously suspected.”
+This fact is brought to light in: “Greater urgency, resolve, cooperation needed to curb pollution.”
+The message that this idea that air pollution can put people’s health at risk is presented in: “World air the worse for wear, but nothing that can’t be fixed;” “Air: It is what it is and what it isn’t is good;” and “Indoor air pollution far more problematic than previously suspected.”
+That said, it is with this in mind that this pollution should be cleaned up should go without saying.

 Next up is transportation.
 There have been some breakthrough developments, but there have also been some setbacks.